ChronoFare/Music_Therapy_FYP/Progress Report.md

 3. MIDI :

 ## Week 2 (22-26 March 2021)
-1. Watched [LEARN UNITY - The Most BASIC TUTORIAL I'll Ever Make](https://www.youtube.com/watch?v=pwZpJzpE2lQ)  to gain a better grasp of Unity 3D software and its components while also creating a basic game, [Basic] Player Collects Coins.
+1. Watched [LEARN UNITY - The Most BASIC TUTORIAL I'll Ever Make](https://www.youtube.com/watch?v=pwZpJzpE2lQ)  to gain a better grasp of Unity 3D software and its components while also creating a basic game, [Basic] SuperMario Style.

 ## TASK: (By Dr Arun Kumar)
  - [x] Include and learn how to integrate the LEAP motion controller to the wav. piano game.